digital-asset/daml/ledger/ledger-api-test-tool/README.md

 ### Using the tool with a known-to-be-faulty Ledger API implementation

-During development of a DAML Ledger implementation, it is possible that the tool needs to be used against a known-to-be-faulty implementation (e.g. in CI).
-In such cases use of `--must-fail` flag can be used:
+To force the tool to always return success exit code, use `--must-fail` flag:

     ledger-api-test-tool --must-fail -h localhost -p 6865

+This is useful during development of a DAML Ledger implementation, when tool needs to be used against a known-to-be-faulty implementation (e.g. in CI).